zmird/micro-awx/README.md

 ## Gitlab
 > Note: The Gitlab installation can take some time

-To start gitlab and runner run
+To start gitlab and the runner run

 ```sh